News | Sign Up | A LEVER FOR SCALE

 Research shows that family economic security is foundational to children’s overall wellbeing.
 Research also shows that widespread disparities in opportunity (especially by race) drive wide disparities in outcomes.
 States with policies that offer strong support to young children and their families are more likely to see 1) declining numbers of children in low-income households and 2) low racial disparity among those children.

-Young Children in Low-Income Households: Unchanged
+Young Children in Low-Income Households: Declining

-Approximately 36% (21,000) of the state’s children 0-8 live in households below 200% FPL (2022).
-This number was the same in 2021.1
+Approximately 36 percent (21,000) of the state’s children 0-8 live in households below 200% FPL (2022).
+This number represents a decrease from 32 percent (23,000) in 2016.1

 Racial Disparity Among Young Children Living in Low-Income Households: High